miv403/C-language-and-literature/3.0/README.md

 **storage duration:** is the period during which an identifier exists in memory.
 Some exist briefly, some are repeatedly created and destroyed, and others exist for the entire program execution.

 **scope:** determines where a program can reference an identifier.
-Some can be ref- erenced throughout a program, others from only portions of a program.
+Some can be referenced throughout a program, others from only portions of a program.

 **linkage:** For a multiplesource-file program, an identifier’s *linkage* determines whether the identifier is known only in the current source file or in any source file with proper declarations.